Managing Virtual Machine¶

 Configuring a VM¶

-By default, a tart VM uses 2 CPUs and 4 GB of memory with a 1024x768
+By default, a Tart VM uses 2 CPUs and 4 GB of memory with a 1024x768

 command.